 If you're in a partnership and each partner is responsible for the processing and security of their own patient information, which they would take with them if they left the practice, then each partner would need to pay a separate fee.

 I am a dental associate or dental hygienist – do I need to pay a fee?

 It is not possible to give a definitive answer as there are a number of arrangements between dentists and dental hygienists, but there are a number of questions that might clarify whether a dental hygienist is a data controller and needs to pay a fee:

 - Are you responsible for the control and security of patient records, and do you have other responsibilities associated with the data?

 - Do you have a patient list separately from the practice in which you treat patients that would follow you if you left?

 - Do you treat the same patient at different practices?

 - If a complaint was made by a patient, or data was lost, would you be legally responsible for dealing with the matter?

-If you answer ‘yes’ to any of the above questions, you are likely to be a data controller and will need to register with the ICO.
+If you answer ‘yes’ to any of the above questions, you are likely to be a data controller and will need to pay the ICO a data protection fee.